emildalalyan/FlStudioRpc/README.md

 ## FL Studio RPC
-Simple program, that shows FL Studio information in Discord, using discord-rpc-csharp.
+Simple program, that shows information about FL Studio in Discord, using discord-rpc-csharp.

 ### Dependencies
 - Windows Forms